You Can Backdoor Personalized Federated Learning: Attack Evaluation

 \subsubsection{Datasets and Models}

-We conduct experiments on four widely-used datasets: MNIST~\cite{lecun1998gradient}, FEMNIST~\cite{caldas2018leaf}, Fashion-MNIST~\cite{xiao2017fashion}, and CIFAR-10~\cite{cifar10}.
-MNIST, Fashion-MNIST, and CIFAR-10 are image classification datasets with ten categories.
-To simulate heterogeneous environments, we generate 50 clients with different levels of heterogeneity using Dirichlet allocation by varying the concentration coefficient $\alpha \in \{0.5, 1, 5\}$.
-A smaller value of $\alpha$ indicates greater data heterogeneity.
-FEMNIST is a naturally heterogeneous dataset, which consists of handwritten images from 3,550 users, each with a unique writing style.
-For our experiments, we randomly select a subset of 185 users from the FEMNIST dataset.

-We employ the same model architecture for all experiments conducted on the same dataset.
-Specifically, for MNIST, FEMNIST, and Fashion-MNIST, we utilize ConvNet~\cite{lecun1998gradient}, which consists of two convolutional layers and two fully connected layers.
+We conduct experiments on three widely-used datasets: MNIST~\cite{lecun1998gradient}, Fashion-MNIST~\cite{xiao2017fashion}, and CIFAR-10~\cite{cifar10}.
+Data heterogeneity might stem from many factors, such as class imbalance and concept shift.
+Given that class imbalance is more likely to lead to heterogeneous classifiers, in this paper, we specifically focus on the class imbalance setting.
+To simulate heterogeneous environments with class imbalance, we generate 50 clients using Dirichlet allocation with a concentration coefficient of $\alpha=0.5$.
+For MNIST and Fashion-MNIST, we employ a ConvNet~\cite{lecun1998gradient}, which consists of two convolutional layers and two fully connected layers.
 For CIFAR-10, we utilize VGG11~\cite{simonyan2014very}, which comprises eight convolutional layers and three fully connected layers.
-In our experiments, for a 4-layer ConvNet, all clients share the first two layers in FedPer, while in LG-FedAvg, they share the last two layers.
-Similarly, for VGG11, all clients share the first seven layers in FedPer, while in LG-FedAvg, they share the last four layers.
+In our experiments, for a 4-layer ConvNet, all clients share the first three layers.
+Similarly, for VGG11, all clients share the first six layers.